adap/flower/baselines/heterofl/README.md

 ## About this baseline

 ****What’s implemented:****  *The code in this directory is an implementation of HeteroFL in pytorch using flower.
+The code incorporates references from the authors' implementation.
+I have also implemented custom model split and aggregation as suggested by @negedng which is available [here](github.com/msck72/heterofl_custom_aggregation).
 By modifying the configuration in the base.yaml, the results in the paper can be replicated, with both fixed and dynamic computational complexities among clients.*

+****Terminology & some implementation details:****  *__Model rate__ defines the computational complextiy of a client.
+Authors have defined five different computation complexity levels {a, b, c, d, e} with the hidden channel shrinkage ratio r = 0.5.
+__Model split mode__ specifies whether the computaional complexities of clients are fixed (throughout the experiment), or whether they are dynamic (change their mode_rate/computational-complexity every-round).
+__Model mode__ determines the proportionality of clients with various computation complexity levels, for example, a4-b2-e4 determines at each round, proportion of clients with computational complexity level a = 4 / (4 + 2 + 4) * num_clients , similarly, proportion of clients with computational complexity level b = 2 / (4 + 2 + 4) * num_clients and so on.*

+*ModelRateManager manages the model rate of client in simulation, which changes the model rate based on the model mode of the setup and ClientManagerHeterofl keeps track of model rates of the clients, so that configure fit knows which/how-much subset of the model that needs to be sent to the client.*

 ****Datasets:**** *The code utilized benchmark datasets such as MNIST and CIFAR-10 for its experimentation.*

 ****Hardware Setup:**** :warning: *_Give some details about the hardware (e.g. a server with 8x V100 32GB and 256GB of RAM) you used to run the experiments for this baseline.
 Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time ? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
 Could you test this works too?_*

-****Contributors:**** :warning: *_let the world know who contributed to this baseline.
-This could be either your name, your name and affiliation at the time, or your GitHub profile name if you prefer.
-If multiple contributors signed up for this baseline, please list yourself and your colleagues_*
+****Contributors:**** *M S Chaitanya Kumar [(github.com/msck72)](github.com/msck72)*

 ## Experimental Setup